-The NLTR received no financial support in 2022.
+The NLTR received no financial support in 2023.
 The maintenance of the database system has been performed by Scandiatransplant.
-We are extremely grateful for the help and support from Ilse Duus Weinreich and the rest of the Scandiatransplant team in Aarhus.
-Without their assistance, it would very simply not have been possible to maintain the registry and I sincerely hope their efforts are recognized by the NLTG and Scandiatransplant.
+We are extremely grateful for the help and support from Anne Ørskov Boserup, Ilse Duus Weinreich and the rest of the Scandiatransplant team in Aarhus.
+Without their assistance, it would very simply not have been possible to maintain the registry and we sincerely hope their efforts are recognized by the NLTG and Scandiatransplant.